 Student loan debt imposes a crushing burden on lots of New Yorkers, especially millennials.
 While many people are aware of the devastating impact educational debt can have on a borrower's financial well-being, fewer may recognize the role that it can play in undermining marriages.
-Financial disputes are among the most common reasons for marital problems, and the substantial burden of student loan debt is often no exception, according to one recent survey.
+Financial disputes are among the most common reasons for marital problems, and the substantial burden of student loan debt is often no exception, according to one recent survey by Student Loan Hero.

 When people in New York decide to divorce, the financial repercussions can be significant.
 While every divorce is unique and carries its own characteristics, there are a few universal principles that can help future exes avoid costly oversights or errors during the process.
 The post-divorce period can also bring a number of changes in lifestyle.